alelouis/alelouis.github.io.old/_posts/2017-12-05-visual-probabilities.md

 - Conditional density : $$p(x\mid \theta)$$
 - Likelihood : $$L(\theta\mid x)$$

+<span style="color:red">**Warning** : this is not supposed to be a rigorous approach to theses concepts, just intermediates mental models that can help some of you gaining intuitions about theses ideas.</span>

 ## Joint probability density
 Joint distribution describre co-occurence of events.
 In terms of continuous distributions they are often noted as follow :